 How to use UpdraftPlus to restore your WordPress site

 In this example, we have UpdraftPlus installed, set up and running and have already backed up our site in Google Drive (our storage of choice).
-If you need a little more help, read this guide to understand how to get UpdraftPlus up and running and backing up your site.
+If you need a little more help, read our guide to understand how to easily backup your WordPress site.

 To restore your site, do the following: